opennorth/opennorth.ca/README.md

 # Edit files / add content / etc.
 bundle exec jekyll serve -w # Run the built in jekyll server to view your changes.
 # Open a web browser and navigate to http://127.0.0.1:4000
+# View your changes.
-press 'ctrl' and 'c' at once # Stop the server after viewing your changes in a browser. git add path/to/modified/file.md git add path/to/additional/edit.html # Multiple files may be commited at once git commit -m "Write commit message under 52 characters" # Excluding the -m extension will open a text editor where you can type a longer message.
+# Type 'ctrl' and 'c' at once to stop the server.
+git add path/to/modified/file.md
+git add path/to/additional/edit.html # Multiple files may be commited at once git commit -m "Write commit message under 52 characters" # Excluding the -m extension will open a text editor where you can type a longer message.